tuliofernando8/tuliofernando8/README.md

 Hello Everyone!

 - 👋 I’m @tuliofernando8.
-- 💻 Interested in web development.
+- 💻 Computer Engineer and web development lover.
 - ✔  Currently learning frontEnd, focusing on Vue.js.
-- 📚 Looking to collaborate with some small projects that i develop for studying.
+- 📚 Looking to collaborate with some small projects that I develop for studying.
 - 📫 How to reach me: tuliofenandonogueira8@gmail.com or https://www.linkedin.com/in/tuliofnogueira/.

+I've just started my journey in here, so I hope I can contributte in some way with a few personal projects(small ones for now 😀).
-Thank you for visiting, have a good day! :D
+Make yourselves comfortable and thank you all for visiting, have a good day! 😁

 <!---
 tuliofernando8/tuliofernando8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.